Symphonies of Sickness

-Musical style

-With Symphonies of Sickness, Carcass kept the grindcore sound of Reek of Putrefaction, and added a death metal style.
+Music

+With Symphonies of Sickness, Carcass kept the grindcore sound of Reek of Putrefaction and added a death metal style, and Loudwire described it as "43 minutes of gore-filled fury."
+Eduardo Rivadavia of Loudwire assessed: "While Cannibal Corpse and other gratuitously gory extreme metal bands regaled listeners with disgusting lyrics inspired by horror movies, Liverpool, England’s aptly named Carcass resorted to forensic pathology textbooks for the source material behind their lyrics, which read like poetry for the mentally (and musically) deranged.
+1989’s ‘Symphonies of Sickness’ was perhaps the definitive example, building upon the crushing force of grindcore with underrated musical precision and Jeff Walker’s vomited vocals."
+Compared to their previous album, Symphonies of Sickness contains a shorter track list in exchange for longer and more complex songs.
+Similar to their previous album, all three members of the band contributed vocals.

-Reception
+Reception and legacy

 Ned Raggett of Allmusic gave Symphonies of Sickness a four star review praising the album's depth in comparison to its predecessor Reek of Putrefaction.
 Raggett singled out "Exhume to Consume" as the main highlight of Symphonies of Sickness and called it an all-time Carcass number.
 Greg Pratt of Decibel ranked the ten tracks from Symphonies of Sickness and picked "Exhume to Consume" as the best track from the album calling it a classic death metal cut.

-Legacy

 Symphonies of Sickness is now considered a landmark in the deathgrind sub-genre of heavy metal music.
-In December 2018, it became the third Carcass album to be inducted into the Decibel Hall of Fame; the first two being Necroticism - Descanting the Insalubrious and Heartwork respectively.
+In December 2018, it became the third Carcass album to be inducted into the Decibel Hall of Fame; the first two being Necroticism – Descanting the Insalubrious and Heartwork respectively.
 This accolade would reward 50% of the band's full-length discography a Hall of Fame entry.
 In the same year, Loudwire's Eduardo Rivadavia named Symphonies of Sickness as the best goregrind album ever made.
 In February 2009, Symphonies of Sickness was ranked number 4 in Terrorizers list of essential European grindcore albums.

+According to the staff of Loudwire, Carcass defined the goregrind subgenre with Symphonies of Sickness.

+In 2018, Chris Dick of Decibel wrote: "With longer songs, a more tuneful orientation, stronger performances and a beefier production, Symphonies of Sickness commanded immediate attention. [...]
+There was nothing like Symphonies in 1989, and while others have tried valiantly, there’s definitely nothing like it today."